benilovj/nanoc-tilt/README.md

 ## Description

 The nanoc-tilt gem allows [tilt](https://github.com/rtomayko/tilt) to manage the rendering of your files.
-That way, you can avoid having to manually set up compile rules in the nanoc Rules file.
+That way, you can just follow the conventions that Tilt enforces (e.g. .haml files will be rendered by the Haml engine, .sass by Sass, etc) and end up much simpler compile rules in the nanoc Rules file.

 ## Requirements